TristanBoulesteix/PyJChat/README.md

 # PyJChat

-It's a chat using local network coded with Java and Python.
+PyJChat is a chat program in Java which use python script to the talking part.
+The program use the Maven architecture.